3-Part Article about Arizona Molokans

 At the northeast corner of 75th and Maryland avenues some distance southwest of the city of Glendale is an inconspicuous little cemetery often unnoticed by passing motorists.

-The graves, in neat, straight rows, are marked only by low, unimpressive headstones, each one much like the other.
-Surrounding this small burial ground is a strong, steel-mesh fence.
+The graves, in crooked random in neat, straight rows, are marked only by low, unimpressive headstones and unmarked sticks, each one much like the other.
+Surrounding this small burial ground is a strong, chain-link steel-mesh fence.
 One locked gate provides the only access

-On Griffin Avenue, an unpaved, dusty road running eastward from 75th Avenue and about a mile from the cemetery, nestles a stucco church set amidst a grove of tall tamarisk trees.
+On Griffin Avenue, an unpaved, dusty road running eastward from 75th Avenue and about a 1/2 block mile from the cemetery, nestles a stucco meeting hall church set amidst a grove of 3 tall tamarisk trees (cut down in 2002).

-THIS IS the church of the Spiritual Molokans of Arizona, a structure outwardly unidentifiable as a church because it bears no crosses or other evidence of being a spiritual center.
-[Actually: Spriitual Christian Jumpers]
+THIS IS the meeting hall church of the Spiritual Christian Dukh-i-zhizniki* Molokans of Arizona, a structure outwardly unidentifiable as a church because it bears no crosses or other evidence of being a spiritual center.

 Along 75th Avenue, Griffin Avenue and the various roads and streets in that area are a scattering of rural mailboxes bearing names such as Popoff, Tolmachoff, Treguboff and Conovaloff.
-(Other families: Gozdiff, Kornoff, Kulikoff, Papin, Prohoroff, Shubin, Susoeff, Teckenoff, Uraine, Veronin.)
+Also: Gozdiff, Konnoff, Kulikoff, Papin, Prohoroff, Shubin, Susoeff, Teckenoff, Uraine, Veronin.

-Behind the church, the cemetery and the Russian names lies the story of a proud but recalcitrant people who endured the travail of religious persecution and slow movement from one part of the world to another.
+Behind the meeting hall church, the cemetery and the Russian names lies the story of a proud but recalcitrant people who endured the travail of religious persecution and slow movement from one part of the world to another.
 Finally, they found peace, freedom and prosperity in Arizona just as this world of desert and mountains was changing from territorial to statehood status.
-(Only about 3,000, less than 1% of all Molokans and Jumpers in Russia, came to America.)

-Nowadays in the Glendale and Phoenix area there are about 20 family units of them, but the family units are large with second and third generation children, grandchildren and great grandchildren.
+Nowadays in the Glendale and Phoenix area there are about 20 extended family units of them, but the family units are large with second and third generation children, grandchildren and great grandchildren.
 Times have changed since the first of them arrived here in 1911, the children have changed and the grandchildren have scattered and changed even more.
+Most abandoned the faiths of their ancestors.

 But among even the youngest even those who became high school queens and football stars in the best traditions of America, there still is a feeling of roots that reaches back as far as their ancestors' native country.

-They were [Jumpers] Molokans, a religious sect frowned upon by the Russian Orthodox Church.
-And they were hoping to end years of wandering in a search for religious freedom that had taken them from one place to another in Russia and even into a part of present-day Turkey that was then a bit of Russia.
-[The Jumpers were less tollerated than Molokans and migrated in larger numbers due to prophecy, avoiding the military, and economics.]
+They were Spiritual Christians, Maksimisty and Pryguny Molokans, a religious sects frowned upon by the Russian Orthodox Church as heretics.
+And they were hoping to end generations of resettlement years of wandering in a search for religious freedom that had taken them from one place to another in Russia and even into a part of present-day Kars, Turkey that was then a bit of Russia.

-They were an unwanted people because desertion from the Russian Orthodox Church sometimes (always) was a capital offense (a felony).
+They were an unwanted people because desertion from the Russian Orthodox Church sometimes was a capital offense, a felony.
 They were strict but peaceful people who believed primarily in brotherly love, constant Bible reading, opposition to service in the Czar's army, taxes and anything else that had to do with oppressive government.

-They were (mainly) an agricultural people who for generations had lived in little villages and tolled in nearby fields.
-By necessity they had flocked together in Boyle Heights (East Los Angeles) and San Francisco after reaching, one family after another, the United States of America, a land, that in 1905 offered a freedom they had never known.
+They were mainly an agricultural people who for generations had lived in little villages and tolled in nearby fields.
+By necessity they had flocked together in Boyle Heights, East Los Angeles and San Francisco after reaching, one family after another, the United States of America, a land, that in 1904 1905 offered a freedom and ghetto poverty they had never known.

 THEIR MOVE to Arizona was prompted primarily by the land development company of Greene and Griffin, an adjunct of the Southwestern Sugar and Land Company, a big, for those times, corporation which in 1906 [started in 1903] built a large sugar beet mill in Glendale.

-It was Greene and Griffin who sold the immigrants parcels of land ranging from five to 40 acres at $100 to $125 an acre.
-The land was bought with life savings, some of which was brought from Russia but much of which had been earned and saved as the Molokans slowly worked their way from one continent to another.
-(A very optimistic elder signed options giving Jumpers and Molokans the first right to buy all the land needed for the sugar beet factory.)
+It was Greene and Griffin who sold the immigrants parcels of land ranging from five to 40 acres at $100 to $125 an acre to 4 different congregations of Spiritual Christians.
+The first land was bought with life savings, some of which was brought from Russia but much of which had been earned and saved as the Molokans slowly worked their way from one continent to another by selling land the first Maksimist congregation bought near Los Angeles.
+Some of the Pryguny earned wages in San Francisco and the other 2 in Los Angeles.
+Some Pryguny were married to Molokane.
+They were from several non-Orthodox faiths.

-Among those aboard the train were farmers, carpenters, blacksmiths and others accustomed to working with their hands.
-They saw Arizona as the end of the trail, the promised land.
+Among those aboard the train were farmers, carpenters, blacksmiths, wagon ddrivers and others accustomed to working with their hands.
+Some They saw Arizona as the end of the trail, the promised land.
+Others hoped to soon return to Russia wealthy.

 And that it was to become, but not immediately.